 PROJECT PAGE / EVENTS / PROFESSIONAL DEVELOPMENT / RESULTS / NETWORKING

-New publication from our partners regarding the war on Ukraine
+New publication from our associates regarding the war on Ukraine

 Hakala, V., Mielityinen, L., Peltonen, K., Laajasalo, T., & Ellonen, N. (2024).
 Growing Up Amidst Active Warfare: Understanding the Experiences of Ukrainian Adolescents Through Chat Data.
 (Visit an external site.
 The link opens in a new tab.)Youth & Society, 0(0).
 (Visit an external site.
 The link opens in a new tab.)